-PTC Service events defined below are using the PTC Surveillance Events from Table 21.3.1.
+PTC Service events defined below are using the PTC Surveillance Events from Table 21.3.
+4.1.
 These events are deliverable for either type of service provided by the SP e.g., PoC or MCPTT.
-For future study is the individual PoC or MCPTT events that need separate breakout for LI delivery.

-21.4.1 PTC Service Registration event
+21.4.1 PTC Service Registration